virtualritz/nsi-docs/docs/c-api.rst

    void NSIDelete(
        NSIContext_t ctx,
        NSIHandle_t handle,
-       int nparams,
+       int n_args,
-       const NSIParam_t *params
+       const NSIArg_t *args
    )

 This function deletes a node from the scene.
 All connections to and from the node are also deleted.
 Note that it is not possible to delete the :ref:`root<node:root>` or the :ref:`global<node:global>` node.
-Its parameters are:
+Its arguments are:

 | ``context``
 |   The context returned by ``NSIBegin()``.
 See